bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 The `Notes` column may be used to store annotations, notes, comments on the row in the data dictionary and the corresponding column in the datafile.
 The values of this column are for human use and are not parsed to be used in a computational way.

 For a given row, the value of this column is OPTIONAL.

+## Template

+While the format of a published RADx Data Dictionary MUST be CSV, tools like Google Sheets or Excel can be used for editing/producing the CSV file.
+A Google Sheet template data dictionary may be found [here](https://docs.google.com/spreadsheets/d/1f5KcnCx7fEHcC8uSS5CB71-D-y51BDxFfGltSbj85iw/edit?usp=sharing).